Cotham Church: Anglican church

-In 1975, the Church of England purchased it.
+In 1972 the Congregational Union of England and Wales broke up, with parts of it merging into the United Reform Church, while other parts formed alternative unions, or disaffiliated.
+In 1975, the Church of England purchased Highbury Chapel, converting it into an Anglican church.
 It is now known as the Church of St Saviour with St Mary or simply as Cotham Parish Church.
 The parish of "Cotham: St Saviour with St Mary" is part of a united benefice with St Paul's Church, Clifton, Bristol in the Archdeaconry of Bristol in the Diocese of Bristol.
 The church stands in the Liberal Catholic tradition of the Church of England.